-Why is it that so many people who become disillusioned with Abraham-Hicks come away feeling like they were brainwashed or part of a cult?
+Why is it that so many people who become disillusioned with Abraham-Hicks and other Law of Attraction teachings come away feeling like they were brainwashed or part of a cult?
 In no particular order, I will be comparing components of Abraham-Hicks with known cult tactics in a series of blog posts.
 First up:

 Encouraging and Reinforcing Laziness and Passivity

 This blog is coming to you from Western Canada.
 As some of you may know, we are in the midst of our federal elections.
 Election day is tomorrow.
-It seems like a good time to admit something embarrassing to you all: The first time I ever voted was earlier this year, 2015.
+It seems like a good time to admit something: The first time I ever voted was earlier this year, 2015.
 In fact, I was once a proud NON-voter as a result of the ideology I followed.

 The Teachings of Abraham are not outright against being interested in politics or the goings-on of the world.
-Ostensibly they teach “get in the vortex and then” vote or watch the news or apply for that job.
-And yet, the ideology grooms its followers into certain mindsets and behaviors.
+Ostensibly, all they teach is “get in the vortex and then” vote, or watch the news, or apply for that job.
+It doesn’t sound like a cult telling people not to vote.

 - “You’re casting your vote vibrationally all the time”